"The Southern Blues dream"

 Nashville Recording Artist Colleen Orender's new music is a sultry jazz dream with pop sensibilities and a touch of James Bond.

-A touring jazz and blues artist for decades, Orender turns your hometown venues into smoldering 1930's Mississippi juke joints.
+A touring blues and soul artist for decades, Orender turns your hometown venues into smoldering 1930's Mississippi juke joints.
 She teamed up with Michael Davey in Nashville to produce her new sound that many are comparing to Amy Winehouse with Julie London's essence.
 We see a new genre stand on its own, the Sophisticated Pop of the decade.

 Orender released her new Holiday smash “Blame it on the Mistletoe” in 2018 with much acclaim.
 Orender’s first single “Don’t Give a Damn About Love”, is getting radio play in Nashville, and other NPR stations in the US.
 Her second single “The Mouth You Feed” was featured on NPR’s “10 Artists to Add from Nashville” list.
 Her latest single released January 8, 2020 and was quickly scooped up by Apple Music adding it to their New Music Daily Playlist.